slayoffer/hindsight/openai-fitness-coach/QUICKSTART.md

 **What the demo does:**
 1. Sets a fitness goal
 2. Logs sample workouts and meals
-3. Chats with OpenAI Agent (which retrieves memories from Memora)
+3. Chats with OpenAI Agent (which retrieves memories from Hindsight)
-4. Shows how function calling bridges OpenAI + Memora
+4. Shows how function calling bridges OpenAI + Hindsight

 ## 💬 Chat with Your Coach